ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Existing mechanisms to provide explanatory details to end users cause harm especially if the blocked DNS response is to an HTTPS server.

-This document updates RFC 8914 by structuring the EXTRA-TEXT field of the Extended DNS Error to provide details on the DNS filtering.
+This document updates RFC 8914 by signaling client support for structuring the EXTRA-TEXT field of the Extended DNS Error to provide details on the DNS filtering.
 Such details can be parsed by the client and displayed, logged, or used for other purposes.
-Other than that, this document does not change any thing written in RFC 8914.

 --- middle